 But in any case a ballistic trajectory is always shaped like an arch across which the speed changes gradually.

-By simply following a ballistic trajectory you can greatly improve realism of your animation!
 For example, in The Matrix movie all the stunts are masterfully crafted… but speed-ups and trajectories of the jumps betray the fact that the actor was supported by wires.

+The height of a jump depends only on its time!
 Two characters jumping at different distances but reaching the same height would spend the same amount of time in the air.

 So if you want to increase or decrease the height of your ballistics, you’ll also need to increase or decrease the number of frames in the ballistic interval.